f3-factory/F3com-data/databases/main.md

 ## The Weather Report

-To find out whether our data mapper was hydrated or not:-
+To find out whether our data mapper was hydrated or not:

 ``` php
 if ($user->dry())